 But even now, the area under the porch is so much brighter and more inviting.
-With the addition of a couple ceiling fans, we can certainly make use of the area this fall.
+With the addition of a couple of ceiling fans, we can certainly make use of the area this fall.

 Did you see what the inside of the porch looks like?
 Check out the complete reveal by clicking HERE.

-Want to know how we rebuilt the porch railings.
+Want to know how we rebuilt the porch railings?
 It was much easier than I thought it would be.
 I think you’ll be pretty impressed and if you need new railing you won’t want to miss it!
 Read more here.